R. N. K. Prasad

 Rattihalli Nagendra Rao Krishna Prasad (c.
 1929 – 15 February 2012) was an Indian cinematographer, actor, director and producer.
-He was the eldest son of R. Nagendra Rao considered one of the foremost figures of Kannada cinema.
+He was the eldest son of R. Nagendra Rao, considered one of the foremost figures of Kannada cinema.

 Career

-Born in 1929 in Mysore, Krishna Prasad directed the Kannada film Naguva Hoovu starring his younger brother R. N. Sudarshan in the lead.
+He was born in 1929 in Mysore.
+Krishna Prasad directed the Kannada film Naguva Hoovu, starring his younger brother R. N. Sudarshan in the lead.
 Krishna Prasad won the Karnataka State Award for cinematography three times.

-In his later years, Krishna Prasad acted in Tamil films playing an important supporting role in Michael Madana Kama Rajan (1990) along with his brother R. N. Jayagopal.
+In his later years, Krishna Prasad acted in Tamil films, playing an important supporting role in Michael Madana Kama Rajan (1990) along with his brother R. N. Jayagopal.
 Krishna Prasad also acted in the Tamil television serial Marmadesam.